jeanlinux/responsive-mikrotik-template-bootstrap4/README.md

 ## Compiling the SCSS files to CSS

-- Find the watch sass button at the bottom of the terminal bar and click on it to compile your scss files.
+- Find the watch sass button at the bottom of the terminal bar and click on it to compile your scss files to.

 ![watch sass](readme.png)

 If you cant find watch sass, open your command palette by pressing `ctrl + P` on Mac `Command + P`. and then type `> watch sass`.

-Make sure you have the compilation directory specified to this projects required dir or a new location will be used for the compilation of the css files.
+Make sure you have the compilation directory specified or a new location will be used when sass is compiled.
 [How to configure the savePath](#configuring-a-savepath-or-dir)

 If in your console, the output is `watching` then it means everything is working fine.